-Innovation along with rapid developments across all ECS-based application areas are creating the foundation to transform the way we work and live.
-The falling cost of all semiconductor components, the advent of software elasticity4, the rise of broadband, ubiquitous connectivity, the omnipresence of autonomy and virtualisation, the efficiency increase in power management, "clean" mobility and miniaturised systems, the use of sensors and actuators as connectors, the Human Machine Interfaces (graphical, touch, holographic, voices, gesture, ..) with the outer digital world have been combined to create the dawn of a digital era filled with the accelerating evolution of technologies.
-Radically and rapidly changing business models and lifestyles are leading to a Software Defined Everything to support the investment costs by adding multi-tenant and agility to the deployed ECS based applications.
-The emerging ecosystems around embedded intelligence and artificial intelligence technologies, blockchain and security, the Internet of Things (IoT)5, High Performance Computing, the ever-growing miniaturisation, as well as increasing physical and functional integration into devices and Smart Systems, among others, have quickly moved from cutting-edge to being on the verge of mainstream thus creating new paradigms.
-In parallel to the change of daily life by available technologies, the challenges regarding sustainable living and the fulfilment of a long-term European policy on zero carbon dioxide emissions and zero fatalities in road transport demand disruptive solutions.
-In the global competitive arena, the aim to keep or even bring back manufacturing to Europe through initiatives such as Industry 4.0, Industrie du Future and the like are now digitalising European industry.
-For the societal needs of an ageing society new approaches based on ECS will pave the way in the future to maintain living standards which we have achieved in Europe.
-We review these main trends below, which we call "game changers" due to their disruptive nature.
+Innovation, along with rapid developments across all ECS-based application areas, are creating the foundation for transforming the way we work and live.
+The falling cost of all semiconductor components, the advent of artificial intelligence, the rise of broadband, ubiquitous connectivity, the omnipresence of autonomy and virtualisation, the efficiency increase in power management, 'clean' mobility and miniaturised systems, the use of sensors and actuators as environment connectors, the novel human-machine interfaces (graphical, touch, holographic, voices, gesture, etc.) with the outer digital world have combined to create the dawn of a digital era filled with the accelerating evolution of technologies.

+In addition, the emerging ecosystems around embedded intelligence and artificial intelligence technologies, blockchain and security, the Internet of Things (IoT),6 high-performance computing, ever-growing miniaturisation, as well as increasing physical and functional integration into devices and smart systems, among others, have quickly moved from emerging to being on the verge of mainstream, thus creating new paradigms.
+In parallel with this change to daily life through available technologies, the challenges regarding sustainable living and the fulfilment of a long-term European policy on zero carbon dioxide emissions and zero casualties in road transport demand disruptive solutions.
+In the global competitive arena the aim to keep, or even bring back, manufacturing in Europe through initiatives such as 'Industry 4.0', 'Industrie du Future' and the like are supporting the digitalisation of European industry.
+For the societal needs of an ageing society, new approaches based on ECS will pave the way for maintaining the living standards we have achieved in Europe.
+We review these main trends7 below, which we call 'game changers'" due to their disruptive nature.

-- Ability for the software to use more or less hardware at runtime (adapting to the workload). - IoT: McKinsey & Company Global Institute in its report: Internet of Things: Mapping the value beyond the hype - June 2015 define IoT as: sensors and actuators connected by networks to computing systems.
+- IoT: McKinsey & Company Global Institute in its report: Internet of Things: Mapping the value beyond the hype - June 2015 define IoT as: sensors and actuators connected by networks to computing systems.
 These systems can monitor or manage the health and actions of connected objects and machines.
 Connected sensors can also monitor the natural world, people and animals.
-They exclude systems in which all of the sensors primary purpose is to receive intentional human input, such as smartphone apps where data input comes primarily through a touchscreen, or other networked computer software where the sensors consist of the standard keyboard and mouse. - Only generic game changers, affecting most or all technology and application domains covered by the SRA, are included in this chapter.
-If they exist, domainspecific game changers are also mentioned in the relevant domain chapter.
+They exclude systems in which all of the sensors primary purpose is to receive intentional human input, such as smartphone apps where data input comes primarily through a touchscreen, or other networked computer software where the sensors consist of the standard keyboard and mouse.

-O.2.1.
+- Only generic game changers,

+affecting most or all technology

+and application domains covered

+by the SRA, are included in this

+chapter.
+If they exist, domainspecific game changers are also

+mentioned in the relevant domain

+chapter.

+0.2.1.
 New Technological Paradigms